-"Notice Event" means any of the events enumerated in paragraph (b)(5)(i)(C) of the Rule and listed in Section 2(a) of this Disclosure Agreement.
+"Notice Event" means any of the events enumerated in paragraph (b)(5)(i)(C) of the Rule and listed in Section 4(a) of this Disclosure Agreement.

-"Obligated Person" means any person, including the School District, who is either generally or through an enterprise, fund, or account of such person committed by contract or other arrangement to support payment of all, or part of the obligations on the Bonds (other than providers of municipal bond insurance, letters of credit, or other liquidity facilities), as shown on Exhibit A.
+"Obligated Person" means any person, including the School District, who is either generally or through an enterprise, fund, or account of such person committed by contract or other arrangement to support payment of all, or part of the obligations on the Bonds (other than providers of municipal bond insurance, letters of credit, or other liquidity facilities) as shown on Exhibit A.

-"Official Statement" means that Official Statement prepared by the School District in connection with the Bonds, as listed in Exhibit A.
+"Official Statement" means that Official Statement prepared in connection with the Bonds, as listed in Exhibit A.

-"Trustee" means the institution, if any, identified as such in the document under which the Bonds were issued.
+"Trustee" means the institution identified as such in the document under which the Bonds were issued.

-"Voluntary Event Disclosure" means information of the category specified in any of subsections (a)(ii)(1) through (a)(ii)(10) of Section 2 of this Disclosure Agreement that is accompanied by a Certification of the Disclosure Representative containing the information prescribed by Section 6(a) of this Disclosure Agreement.
+"Voluntary Event Disclosure" means information of the category specified in any of subsections (e)(vi)(1) through (e)(vi)(10) of Section 2 of this Disclosure Agreement that is accompanied by a Certification of the Disclosure Representative containing the information prescribed by Section 7(a) of this Disclosure Agreement.